Ancient pagan traditions in Sabah

 The future of pagans in Sabah

-Embracing a isn’t the only reason paganism is dying out.
+Embracing a new religion isn’t the only reason paganism is dying out.
 As more rural communities start to make a life for themselves in the big city, ancient traditions and customs are slowly lost.
 The younger generations today would rather use a smartphone than learn the ancient rice rituals of their ancestors.
 As with much of the world, as the last generation of pagans age and succumb to time, so do their traditions.